2022 Texas A&M Aggies football team

 The 2022 Texas A&M Aggies football team represented Texas A&M University in the 2022 NCAA Division I FBS football season.
 The Aggies played their home games at Kyle Field in College Station, Texas, and competed in the Western Division of the Southeastern Conference (SEC).
 They were led by fifth-year head coach Jimbo Fisher.

 The Aggies finished the season 5–7, 2–6 in SEC play to finish last in the conference's West Division.
 This was the Aggies' first losing season since 2009 and the first season the program failed to qualify for a bowl game since 2008.
 On November 28, the university announced that offensive coordinator Darrell Dickey had been fired.
 The Aggies finished the season with the 12th ranked offense in the SEC and 101st in FBS, averaging 22.8 points per game.

-Previous season

-After finishing the regular season with an 8–4 record, the team accepted a bid to the Gator Bowl.
-On December 22, the Aggies withdrew from the bowl, citing a breakout of positive COVID-19 cases and season-ending injuries limiting them to too few players.
+The Texas A&M Aggies football team drew an average home attendance of 97,213 in 2022, the 8th highest of all college football teams.